KLA Co. (NASDAQ:KLAC) Stock Position Raised by Janus Henderson Group PLC

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 1st.
 Shareholders of record on Monday, May 17th were paid a $0.90 dividend.
 The ex-dividend date was Friday, May 14th.
 This represents a $3.60 annualized dividend and a yield of 1.17%.
 KLA’s dividend payout ratio is presently 34.78%.

 A number of analysts have recently weighed in on the stock.
 KeyCorp reaffirmed a “buy” rating and issued a $369.00 price target on shares of KLA in a research note on Thursday, June 10th.
-Credit Suisse Group upped their price target on shares of KLA from $325.00 to $380.00 and gave the stock an “outperform” rating in a research note on Tuesday, April 27th. increased their target price on shares of KLA from $360.00 to $380.00 and gave the company a “buy” rating in a research note on Monday, April 19th.
+Citigroup upped their price target on shares of KLA from $360.00 to $380.00 in a research note on Monday, April 19th.
 Zacks Investment Research lowered shares of KLA from a “buy” rating to a “hold” rating and set a $322.00 target price for the company. in a research note on Thursday.
-Finally, Morgan Stanley increased their target price on shares of KLA from $349.00 to $364.00 and gave the company an “equal weight” rating in a research note on Monday, May 3rd.
+Credit Suisse Group increased their target price on shares of KLA from $325.00 to $380.00 and gave the company an “outperform” rating in a research note on Tuesday, April 27th.
+Finally, increased their target price on shares of KLA from $360.00 to $380.00 and gave the company a “buy” rating in a research note on Monday, April 19th.
 Eight equities research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
 The company has a consensus rating of “Buy” and an average price target of $311.81.

 In other KLA news, EVP Oreste Donzella sold 136 shares of the business’s stock in a transaction that occurred on Thursday, July 1st.
 The shares were sold at an average price of $324.15, for a total value of $44,084.40.
 Following the completion of the sale, the executive vice president now directly owns 5,421 shares of the company’s stock, valued at $1,757,217.15.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 Also, CEO Richard P. Wallace sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, May 10th.
 The stock was sold at an average price of $309.95, for a total transaction of $4,649,250.00.
 Following the completion of the sale, the chief executive officer now directly owns 61,906 shares of the company’s stock, valued at $19,187,764.70.
 The disclosure for this sale can be found here.
 In the last quarter, insiders sold 20,136 shares of company stock worth $6,268,334.
 Company insiders own 0.16% of the company’s stock.